utkarshkalra/SQLEditor/README.md

 # SQL Editor

-It is a Web app that takes SQL queries as Input and returns the result accordingly.
+It is a Web app that takes SQL queries as Input and returns the result accordingly.<br>
+*Load Time : 0.74sec (when connected to a network connection with speed = 7.9Mbps)

 ## Here's a link for the editor [link](https://react-sql-editor.netlify.app/)